• Skip to primary navigation

 Instructions

-• Place onion slices in a container and add liquid until covered.
-1 quart mason jars work perfectly for this.
+• Place onion slices in a sealed container and add the vinegar mixture until covered.
+A 1 quart mason jar works perfectly for this.

 • Let sit for at least 1 hour, but it is best if left in the fridge overnight.